-Following this rationale, the main activities for the project are:
+A summary of the main activities that are planned for the project is:

 - 1. Regional Virtual Workshop with the National Focal Institutions to launch the project. - 2.
-Baseline studies and selection of value chains and communities: Desk research will conduct to the selection of value chains.
-Further information of this activity, can be found in Section 3-" Description of the assignment." - 3.
-Stakeholder's Engagement: National meetings will be organized engaging all relevant stakeholders of the sector in order to provide input into the baseline study and relevant information for the design of the site interventions and site selection. - 4.
-Site interventions: Provision of solar pumping systems, industrial type of fish smoking facilities, PV plants to feed ice cubing machines and improved institutional cookstoves for schools / hospitals.
-Awareness-raising workshop will also be held to sensitize on alternative energy, energy efficiency (clean cooking). - 5.
+Baselinestudies and selection of value chains: Desk research, will be conducted leading to the selection of value chains.
+Further information of this activity, can be found in Section 3-"Description of the assignment." - 3.
+Stake holder's Engagement: National meetings will be organized engaging all relevant stakeholders of the sector in order to provide input into the baseline study and relevant information for the design of the site interventions and site selection. - 4.
+Site interventions: - Provision of clean energy solutions, i. e. institutional stoves for smoking fish, processing and storing units of milk; conservation/processing unit for horticulture/agriculture products (tomato, onion, potato, mango, cashew, sesame, banana, yam, rice, sorghum, etc.). - Provision of clean energy technology production units from waste such as briquettes and biogas i.e. 1 briquette manufacturing factory, biogas units. - Capacity building and training for the use of the technologies and fuels adopted. - Awareness-raising on alternative energy, energy efficiency. - 5.
 Production of communication materials for scale-up and replication.
 On going projects under the Water, Energy and Food Programme intend to become flagship initiatives and therefore, that its activities can be expanded and replicated. - 6.
 External Evaluation.
 External final evaluation of the project to determine the extent of technologies adoption, and its impact on users.